laurabow/placeholder-p1/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Build app with HTML, CSS, & JavaScript
 - Style with flexbox
 - Use axios to make a request to an API and insert data from that API onto the page.
+- have random recipe with picture of random recipe show up on page after clicking button.
-- Make the design responsive with media queries
+- Make the design responsive with media queries.
-- Put website onto GitHub Pages
+- Put website onto GitHub Pages.

 #### PostMVP

 - Add a way to filter the recipes. (i.e. sort by vegetarian or gluten free)
 - Add local storage so the user can save recipes they like for future use.
+- Add a filter where users can input ingredients they already have to generate receipes they could make.

 ## Project Schedule